zesty-io/zesty-org/services/manager-ui/editor/README.md

 ## HTML Views

 For every [Schema](https://zesty.org/services/manager-ui/schema) model created there is an associated model view created with the same model reference name.
-These model views allow for all the the inclusion of HTML. e.g. Inline style sheets and JavaScript.
+These model views allow for author HTML documents. e.g. Markup, Inline style sheets and JavaScript.

 ### Templating With Parsley